-People transitioning from hospital to home are involved in transition planning and developing a written transition plan.
-If people consent to include them in their circle of care. family members and caregivers are also involved.
+For clinicians: People transitioning from hospital to home are involved in transition planning and developing a written transition plan.
+If people consent to include them in their circle of care, family members and caregivers are also involved.

-Before you leave the hospital, you should be involved in all decisions about your transition from hospital to home.
+You should be involved in all decisions about your transition from hospital to home.
 This makes sure that your wishes, needs, and preferences are considered.
 If you want them to be involved, your family and caregivers can also be part of these decisions.